dortania/OpenCore-Install-Guide/troubleshooting/extended/misc-issues.md

 ## Time inconsistency between macOS and Windows

-This is due to macOS using Universal Time while Windows relies on Greenwhich time, so you'll need to force one OS to a different way of measuring time.
+This is due to macOS using Universal Time while Windows relies on Greenwich time, so you'll need to force one OS to a different way of measuring time.
 We highly recommend modifying Windows instead as it's far less destructive and painful:

 * [Install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html)
 * [Modify Windows' registry](https://superuser.com/q/494432)